Airbnb debuts lowest price guarantee, and what looks like a loyalty mechanism – but only for hotels

 Two mechanisms on one checkout — the Airbnb lowest price guarantee cuts 10% from the cash price upfront, while the $30 credit accrues after the stay.
 No claim, no screenshot required.

 The discount is likely an operator-funded promotion.
-Mechanically, the discount mirrors what hosts have always been able to do via Airbnb’s custom-promotion tools.
+Mechanically, it mirrors what hosts have always been able to do via Airbnb’s custom-promotion tools.
 What it does competitively is cut Airbnb’s displayed price before the guest can shop the same hotel on Booking.com, Expedia, or the hotel’s own direct page.
 The mechanism is not new.
 What is interesting is that hotels are using it through Airbnb’s interface now.

-The post-stay credit is structured like a loyalty reward
+The post-stay credit is platform-issued

 This is the asymmetry that matters, and it sits one layer deeper than the surface.
 Home operators can fund their own discounts to cultivate loyalty.
 They have always been able to, and many do.
 What home operators cannot do is layer Airbnb credit on top.
 Only Airbnb can issue Airbnb credit.
 And so far, it has only done so on hotels.